Fine-grained Early Frequency Attention for Deep Speaker Representation Learning

-In this paper, we address the challenge of improving granularity of attention models by introducing a fine-grained attention mechanism for audio signals.
-This mechanism enables deep learning models to focus on individual frequency bins of a spectrogram without the drawbacks of having very complex models that typically involve large number of parameters.
-The aim of this model is to attend to each frequency bin in the spectrogram representation in order to boost the contribution of most salient bins.
-This mechanism also helps reduce the importance of bins with no useful information leading to more accurate representations, which can also lead to more robustness with respect to existing noise in the input audio.
-The performance of the proposed attention mechanism has been tested using a select set of most prominent CNN architectures on two tasks of \textit{SR} and \textit{SER}.
-The experimental results show that deploying the fine-grained frequency attention mechanism improves the performance of all the benchmark networks substantially while being less impacted by added noise.
+In this paper, we address the challenge of improving granularity of attention mechanisms for speaker representation learning by introducing the Fine-grained Early Frequency Attention (FEFA).
+This mechanism enables deep learning models to focus on individual frequency-bins of spectrogram representations without the drawbacks of having very complex attention models that typically involve many parameters.
+The aim of this model is to attend to each frequency-bin in the spectrogram representation in order to boost the contribution of salient bins.
+This mechanism also helps reduce the importance of bins with no useful information which in turn leads to more accurate representations, and thus leading to more robustness to the presence of noise.
+We study the impact of the proposed attention mechanism on the performance of different backbone models for two widely used datasets, VoxCeleb \cite{chung_voxceleb} and IEMOCAP \cite{busso2008iemocap}, for SR and SER respectively.
+Additionally we experiment with the Free Spoken Digit Dataset (FSDD) \cite{amnist} dataset as a simple additional dataset in order to fully analyze the different aspects of our work.
+The experimental results show that deploying FEFA in different models improves the performance of all the benchmark networks substantially while being less impacted by added noise.

-Our contributions in this paper are as follows: \begin{itemize} \item We introduce a novel attention mechanism for speech representation learning. \item We test our method on two different speech-related problem domains, namely speaker recognition and affective computing, using two large and widely used datasets, demonstrating considerable performance gains for both tasks. \item By simply adding our fine-grained frequency attention method to the existing state-of-the-art model for speaker recognition, we set a new state-of-the-art for speaker recognition in the wild. \item By testing our model against different levels of synthetic noise, we show an improvement in robustness compared to other models. \end{itemize}
+Our contributions in this paper are as follows: \begin{itemize} \item We introduce a novel attention mechanism, FEFA, for speaker representation learning.
+Our model is a simple, yet effective module that can be easily integrated into existing DNN pipelines used for audio representation learning to boost their performance without requiring any modification to the DNN architecture.

+\item We evaluate our method on two different speaker-related problem domains, namely SR and SER, using two large and widely used datasets, demonstrating considerable performance gains for both tasks.
+Our analysis shows that FEFA improves the quality of the obtained embeddings and boosts performance with little added complexity.

+\item By testing our model against different levels of synthetic noise, we show an improvement in robustness compared to other models. \end{itemize}